-As at December 31, 2005, the Group had 7,846 employees (3,633 in Italy and 4,213 abroad), as compared to 6,832 and 6,230 on December 31, 2004 and 2003, respectively.
-As at April 30, 2006, the Group had 7,975 employees (3,614 in Italy and 4,361 abroad).
-As at April 30, 2006, the average age of the Group's employees was approximately 33 years.
+As at December 31, 2006, the Group had 8,133 employees (3,590 in Italy and 4,543 abroad), as compared to 7,846 on December 31, 2005.
+As at April 30, 2007, the total number of employees was 7,998 (3,573 in Italy and 4,425 abroad), and their average age was approximately 32 years.
 Historically, there has been very little turnover among the Group's employees.
-The Group maintains a company intranet and, as a major employer in the Bari/Santeramo area, is, in the view of management, an important participant in community life.
+The Group maintains a company intranet and, as a major employer in the Bari/Santeramo area, is an important participant in community life.

-Italian law provides that, upon termination of employment for whatever reason, employees located in Italy are entitled to receive certain indemnity payments based on length of employment.
-As at March 31, 2006, the Company had &33.8 million reserved for such termination indemnities, such reserves being equal to the amounts, calculated on a percentage basis, required by Italian law.
+Italian law provides that, upon termination of employment for whatever reason, employees located in Italy are entitled to receive certain severance payments based on length of employment.
+As at December 31, 2006, the Company had $\ensuremath{\mathfrak{E}}$ 35.3 million reserved for such termination indemnities, such reserves being equal to the amounts, calculated on a percentage basis, required by Italian law.

-The Group has continued to expand its presence overseas thanks to the new production plants in Brazil, Romania and China and the establishment of some new distribution subsidiaries.
+The Group has continued to expand its presence overseas thanks to new production plants in Brazil, Romania and China and the establishment of some new distribution subsidiaries.
 The corporate structure has been reinforced by the hiring of new skilled and experienced managers and employees.